-5. Sex
+Sex

 For the purpose of this policy, sex refers to their biological assignment at birth depending on their reproductive organs.
-We understand some pupils may wish to identify with another gender, and we will support pupils through their transitioning phases
+We understand some students may wish to identify with another gender, and we will support students through their transitioning phases.